verus-lang/paper-sosp24-artifact/site/guide.md

 where each line corresponds to one column in Figure 11 (in a different order).

+Note that the performance numbers obtained on the CloudLab machine can differ somewhat from the numbers in the paper, with our implementation outperforming the baseline by a greater margin.
+The verified implementation is structured differently than the baseline, e.g. using a recursive function to traverse the page table.
+Thus it is not surprising that the two implementations wouldn't be affected equally by differences in the hardware.

-Note that "Time Verified Unmap" is expected to be much higher than "Time Base Unmap" as there is additional work done to 1) check whether the directory is empty, and 2) reclaim the directory memory.
+Also, note that "Time Verified Unmap" is expected to be much higher than "Time Base Unmap" as there is additional work done to 1) check whether the directory is empty, and 2) reclaim the directory memory.
 This is not done by the unverified implementation.